 There are three elements to be aware of for apple pie filling.

-Taste– Some like tart and others prefer sweet, while some in the middle.
+Taste– Some like tart apple varieties and others prefer sweet, while some in the middle.
 This is a matter of preference.
-I like a tart apple with sweet sauce.
+I like tart apples like granny smith apples with sweet sauce.
+Use your favorite apples and you will get the best apple flavor.

-Texture– Something that is form and holds its shape will do best to give your baked item body.
-I try to avoid mealy varieties for baking.
+Texture– Something that is form and holds its shape will do best to give your baked pie body.
+I try to avoid mealy varieties for baking, especially when making my own apple pie filling.

 Availability- This one might be super obvious, but if you just visited your apple orchard and you picked buckets of some sort of apple, then those are the best for your pie filling on that particular day.